Databus Logo

 Each campus library is a separate silo

-Centralised catalogue across all campus libraries.
-Students can search and request books from any branch — inter-library loans managed digitally.
+A central catalogue across campus libraries, where students search and request books from any branch and inter-library loans are managed digitally.

 NAAC Criterion IV needs your library data

-Criterion IV – Learning Resources E-Resource Usage Reports N-LIST / INFLIBNET Compliance Student Footfall Tracking Digital Repository (ETD) AQAR Library Data
+Criterion IV – Learning Resources E-resource usage data N-LIST / INFLIBNET Footfall data Digital repository (ETD)

-Switching ILMS doesn't mean starting from scratch.
-CampusAlly's implementation team migrates your existing bibliographic records, patron data, and transaction history — with zero data loss.
+Switching ILMS doesn't mean starting over.
+The implementation team migrates your existing bibliographic records, patron data, and circulation history, so you go live without re-cataloging.

-📦 Koha 📦 LibSys 📦 Soul 📦 NewGenLib 📦 Excel Records 📦 Legacy MARC21 Files
+📦 Koha 📦 LibSys 📦 Soul 📦 NewGenLib 📦 Excel records 📦 Legacy MARC21

 Frequently Asked Questions